 A second iteration of the backpack needed to include a three battery set to extend the operational range so it operates multiple devices for up to 8hrs.
 This version also included the option to run two voice quality testers (Bluetooth synched).

-Consider a carrier store trying to gain new customers but whenever they try to set up a new account, the coverage display shows only two bars.
+The backpack was also designed to be used as an in-store display, to stream marketing announcements, and to collect network information.
+They are trying to gain new customers, but whenever they try to set up a new account, the coverage display shows only two bars.
 Not good for business.

 The benchmark box was designed so it could be attached to a stand or wall mount and become part of the store’s decoration, featuring custom marketing information in real-time.